1naveengiri/html-for-all/readme.txt

 Adds .html to pages, post, custom post type
 1) Login your wordpress account

+2) Activate .html for all plugin

-2) Now go to settings->permalinks
+2) Now go to settings->.html For All

-3) Default permalink structure in wordpress see below /%postname%/

-4)Now remove trailing slash at the end of the permalink structure And add .html extension at the end of the permalink structure. shown below

-EX : /%postname%/.html

-Just Add .html

-5)Now click on save changes button
-Now your are done add html extension in wordpress url Enjoy Plugin
+3) Select the Post type you want to have .html extension in it and save them.

+Thats all, Now just refresh your page, post or CPT and see the magic.

+This Plugin closely related with rewrite rules so if anything problem seem in loading page with .html, refresh the permalink once
+Go to settings->.permalink and update it.

 [www.buddydevelopers.com](http://www.buddydevelopers.com/)